-To get the root certificate we need to open certlm.msc again:
+To get the intermediate certificate we need to open certlm.msc again:

-- Select the Intermediate Certification Authorities store certificates - Right click on the subca certificate (in this case AwinguCA) and select All tasks export - The export wizard will start

-- select "yes export the private key" on the second page - select "Personal Information Exchange PKCS # 12 (.PFX) as format.
-Leave default settings ("include all certificates in the certificatin path if possible" + "enable certificate privacy") - · set a password on the certificate - Finally on the "File to Export" page set the output file to subca.pfx - Finish the wizard
+- Select the Intermediate Certification Authorities store > Certificates - Right-click on the subca certificate (in this case AwinguCA) and select All tasks > export - The export wizard will start - Select "Yes, export the private key" on the second page - Select "Personal Information Exchange PKCS # 12 (.PFX) as format.
+Leave default settings ("include all certificates in the certification path if possible" + "enable certificate privacy") - · Set a password on the certificate. - Finally on the "File to Export" page set the output file to subca.pfx - Finish the wizard.